stdunbar/snapshot-lamda/README.md

 code has not been tested on that.

 ### Profiles, or choosing your packaging tool ###
+The deployment package is `target/snapshotlambda-1.0.jar`.
+This is the default when using the `shade` profile.
-If you've cloned this repository and run the build as shown then you will need to deploy `target/snapshotlambda-1.0.jar`.
-The default is to use the `shade` profile, that uses the AWS recommended tool [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
+That profile uses the AWS recommended [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
 When you run this you will get multiple warnings about file name collisions.
 All of these are for files in `META-INF` like LICENSE and other files that are not likely to be an issue with a collision.

 The warnings end with: